clojurewerkz/clojurewerkz.org/articles/about.md

 and several others.

+## The vision

+ClojureWerkz tries to make a collection of well maintained idiomatic libraries for practical purposes (data store clients, messaging, data validation, email, etc) that are also well documented, released under the same business-friendly license and built from the ground up for Clojure 1.3+.

+We've developed them over the years of using Clojure and we hope it can serve as an example for the rest of the Clojure community.

+## Why?

+Clojure is fantastic, small, very productive and powerful language built on industrial strength runtimes (JVM, JavaScript VMs, .NET/CLR).
+Thanks to access to existing Java, C# and JavaScript libraries, it is typically not an issue to find a library that does what you need.
+Finding a good library that is also well documented, however, is significantly more challenging.
+Documentation is not seen as something essential by the Clojure core team.

+ClojureWerkz tries to challenge this and make the Clojure community a better place.

 ## Who is responsible for it?

 [Michael Klishin](http://twitter.com/michaelklishin) and [Alex P](http://twitter.com/ifesdjeen), with contributions from Clojure developers around the globe.

+## You can help!

+You can help by spreading the word, documenting your own open source projects better and giving us feedback on mailing lists.

+And maybe for the lulz, endorse our development skills on Coderwall: [Michael](http://coderwall.com/michaelklishin), [Alex](http://coderwall.com/ifesdjeen).

+## Get in touch

+You can [follow or mention @ClojureWerkz](https://twitter.com/clojurewerkz) on Twitter or [email us](michael@defprotocol.org).